-We aim to take a first step toward this vision.
-First, we propose an innovative framework in which the Metaverse users with integrated VR-BCI headsets can immerse VR applications while sending BCI signals toward uplink wireless channels.
+To this end, in our paper, we first propose an innovative framework in which Metaverse users with integrated VR-BCI headsets can immerse VR applications while sending BCI signals toward uplink wireless channels.
 As such, the base station (BS) can create intelligent human-like avatars to further enhance user Quality-of-Experience (QoE).
 In particular, our proposed framework involves a mixed decision-making and classification problem.
 The decision-making problem requires the resource allocation policy to be derived so that the VR delay of the users is minimized.
-The classification problem requires high accurate predictions on brain signals for facilitating the creation of intelligent digital avatars.
-To address such problem, we propose a novel hybrid learning algorithm that leverages the advantages of deep reinforcement learning to optimize resources of the system and properly predict brain signals of the users with accuracy up to 72\%.
-To the best of our knowledge, this is the first work takes a step toward this potential BCI-enabled Metaverse over cellular-based wireless networks.
+The classification problem requires highly accurate predictions of brain signals for facilitating the creation of intelligent digital avatars.
+As the decision-making and classification problems are shifted to a wireless edge server or a BS, the computational burden can be significantly reduced at the user devices, i.e., VR headsets and EEG headsets, thus enabling lightweight design and feasible antenna deployment.
+However, it is very challenging to address not only the resource allocation problem but also the brain signals classification problem.
+To this end, we propose a novel hybrid learning algorithm that leverages the advantages of deep reinforcement learning to optimize the resources of the system and properly predict the brain signals of the users with high accuracy.